 The old-school places that laid the foundations for the revivalists to build upon.
 These are the slices you need to eat for some basic level-setting and for overall slice cultural literacy.

-Proprietor and pizza patriarch Dom De Marco still takes the pies out of the oven with his bare hands, still takes forever, but his daughter Maggie has semi-successfully made order out of chaos when it comes to ordering, writing down each order manually in a notebook with her own unique shorthand.
-Dom has a pizza-making assistant now, which helps some.
+The late Dom De Marco, proprietor and pizza patriarch, was famous for his unhurried approach to preparing his widely lauded pies (he even used to take his pies out of the oven with his bare hands), and we'd be lying if we said it didn't take forever (though his daughter Maggie managed to make at least some order out of chaos, writing down each order manually in a notebook with her own unique shorthand).
 They're not using fresh mozzarella on the regular pie anymore, and the fistfuls of freshly grated Grana Padano were replaced by pre-grated Romano after Dom's old counter-mounted rotary grater broke and he was unable to find a replacement.

 The Sicilian, which a lot of people prefer to the regular slice, was dense and tough.
 We much preferred the regular, which, even with the changes, somehow still tasted like Di Fara.
-He may have lost a step, but so does every great athlete before they retire.
-Scott calls it "the pilgrimage pizzeria of NYC."
+It may not be what it was, but Scott calls it "the pilgrimage pizzeria of NYC."